bitcoin-unlimited/BUwiki/protocol.md

 The Bitcoin P2P protocol is comprised of messages over TCP.
 These messages are serialized using a custom format.
 Unlike RPC protocols, messages do not necessarily have a reply and there is no way to unambiguously connect a sent message to a reply, although many communications are often request/response pairs.
 High performance full node software may handle incoming messages in parallel, so it is not appropriate to assume a message reply order.
-Messages that cannot be fulfilled are sometimes dropped with no reply.
+Messages that cannot be fulfilled are sometimes dropped with no reply, and sometimes replied to via a REJECT message.

 These legacy design decisions can make the protocol difficult to implement on the client side, but are generally needed when a robust implementation communicates with untrusted/uncooperative partners.
 A good strategy is to wait for any message that provides the required data, with a timeout, and then separately issue the request in a retry loop to multiple peers.
-If a timeout occurs, return to higher level software which should re-assess whether the data is needed.
-This strategy handles situations where (for example), the client requests a block or header but a reorg has happened so that block/header is no longer on the most-difficult chain, causing peers to drop the client's request.
+If a timeout occurs, return to higher level software which should re-assess whether the data is still needed, since in nodes in the network may have converged to a competing block or transaction, and therefore not be serving the data you are requesting (nodes only serve data on the most-difficult chain, even if they have some data pertaining to lower-difficulty splits).

 ## Serialization Format